rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > "The caterpillars are very familiar to me... but perhaps they are strange.
 Everything is strange, in this world.
 Wherever you look, strangeness blooms."

 - "The Procession", *Moonbound*, Robin Sloan

+> A western coast: the great psychic battery of the Anth.
+Eastern coasts are fine, but western coasts had always been richer in both adventurism and melancholy.
+It was the California feeling, all throughout history, before and after California.

+- "An Urgent Project", *Moonbound*, Robin Sloan

+> There is nothing more human than the experience of lying in the dark, wondering: What if I don't wake up?
+In that way, sleep becomes existential cross-training: dread faced nightly, and nightly overcome.

+- "Summer's End", *Moonbound*, Robin Sloan

+> "Of course we are friends," Ingrid said.
+"We have sat and talked for no reason, about nothing in particular.
+That's what friends do."

+- "The Wyrm's Gift", *Moonbound*, Robin Sloan

+> The boy had never seen any bird at all, never in his life, but his mind was a human mind, and now it crackled with bird-feeling.
+He watched the creature's sharp movements, the saccade of its approach; it switched poses without seeming to occupy the space between them.
+Here was a creature running at a different frame rate.

+- "The Messenger", *Moonbound*, Robin Sloan

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.